kdheepak/kdheepak.github.io/content/23-technical_writing.md

 There are even TeX specific ones, such as TeXShop and Lyx.

 \LaTeX\ is free.
 Free as in beer and free as in freedom.
-This allows me to have the confidence that my code and documents can survive possibly forever in its current format.
+You can have the confidence that your code and documents can survive possibly forever in its current format.
 The \LaTeX\ community is great and are very helpful towards beginners.
 There are hundreds of packages that improve upon the functionality that \LaTeX\ provides.
-There are packages like *TikZ* that lets you to create high resolution print quality detailed diagrams.
+There are packages like *TikZ* that let you to create high resolution print quality detailed diagrams, which I've seen used even outside a \LaTeX environment.

-However, \LaTeX\ does come with a penalty.
-There is a barrier to entry which one must overcome in order to begin using \LaTeX.
+However, there is a barrier to entry which one must overcome in order to begin using \LaTeX.
 Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.
+The biggest problem with \LaTeX\ is probably the error messages.
+Most of the time they are near useless, and sometimes they are even borderline cryptic.

-Personally, I found learning how to use \LaTeX\ extremely useful, and I didn't think it was difficult.
+Personally, I found learning how to work with \LaTeX\ extremely useful.
+It challenged me to think about the structure of a document, and how I could convey information effectively not just through the final document, but also in the source material^[Having the ability to leave comments to myself or fellow collaborators that are filtered out of the final presentation can be very useful.].
+I also didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
 Tables were frustrating at first, but you get the hang of them over time.
 Equations are a joy to type in \LaTeX.